Tadashi: Enabling AI-Based Automated Code Generation With Guaranteed Correctness: : A Library to Sample Legal Polyhedral Transformations

 \subsection{Python Front-End: Polyhedral Made Easy}

-To demonstrate the ease of use of \tool{}, Listing~\ref{lst:end2end} performs a tiling transformation, checks legality, and generates new code in less than 10 lines of a fully functional Python example.
-Line~\ref{ln:app} creates the \verb!app! object, which stores the information required by \tool{} to load the input file.
-The \verb!scops! object in line~\ref{ln:scops} stores the polyhedral representations of the loop nests.
-The \verb!node! object on line~\ref{ln:node} specifies the loop inside the first SCoP, and a tiling transformation (with tile size 16) is performed on line~\ref{ln:transform}.
-The legality of the tiling is checked together with the transformation, and the result is stored in the \verb!legal! variable.
-If the transformation is legal, the new code is generated in line~\ref{ln:codegen}.
+To demonstrate the ease of use of \TADASHI{}, Listing~\ref{lst:end2end} performs a loop fission, checks legality, generates new code and measures speedup in no more than 10 lines of a fully functional Python example.
+Line~\ref{ln:app} creates the \texttt{app} object, which stores the information required by \TADASHI{} to load the input file.
+The location of the transformation is determined by selecting a \texttt{node} objects on line~\ref{ln:scops-nodes}.
+The fission transformation is performed on line~\ref{ln:transform}.
+The new code code is generated in line~\ref{ln:codegen}.